filakhtov/gentoo-use-docs/x11-base/xorg-server.md

 This flag should only ever be toggled system-wide, because two libraries cant be installed at the same time.

 ### minimal
-Pass the `--disable-record`, `--disable-xfree86-utils`, `--disable-dri`, `--disable-dri2` and the `--disable-glx` options to the configure script.
-Build a minimal version of the X server without the Record, DRI (Direct Rendering Infrastructure), DRI2 and GLX (OpenGL Extension to the X Window System) extensions.
+Pass the `--disable-record`, `--disable-xfree86-utils`, `--disable-dri`, `--disable-dri2`, `--disable-dri3`, `--disable-glamor` and the `--disable-glx` options to the configure script.
+Build a minimal version of the X server without the Record, DRI (Direct Rendering Infrastructure), DRI2, DRI3, Glamor and GLX (OpenGL Extension to the X Window System) extensions.
 Also, do not build the `gtf` tool to calculate VESA GTF mode lines and the `cvt` tool to calculate VESA CVT mode lines.
+Note, that Wayland without Glamor will not have a hardware acceleration support and may cause unacceptable performance issues.

 This flag should normally be disabled, unless there is an explicit need for the very minimal X server build.